Join us for an adventure in flavor!

 Like the simple and few ingredients, it’s a simple straightforward recipe.

-Start by marinating the chicken with all marinade ingredients sometime in the morning or afternoon.
-The secret to a good asado is marinating it for at least two hours.
-Longer, if you have the time, always helps.
-Cover and store in your refrigerator.
+To start making Chicken Asado, I marinate the chicken with all the marinade ingredients.
+I do this either in the morning or afternoon.
+The key to a tasty asado is letting it marinate for at least two hours, but longer is even better if I have the time.
+Then, I cover it up and store it in the refrigerator.

 Chicken pieces marinating in a metal bowl.

-When ready to cook, heat oil over medium heat.
-The first step is to give some color to the chicken.
-Remove the chicken pieces from your marinade (reserve the marinade as it goes in the stew later) and cook 4-5 minutes per side.
-Plate the chicken pieces out.
+When I’m ready to cook, I heat up some oil over medium heat.
+The first thing I do is to add some color to the chicken.
+I take the chicken pieces out of the marinade (but I keep the marinade aside because I’ll use it later in the stew) and cook them for about 4-5 minutes on each side until they’re nicely browned.
+Then, I take the chicken pieces out and set them aside on a plate.

 Cooked chicken pieces on a white plate.

-In the same pan, sauté onion and garlic till the onion becomes soft and gets a light brown color.
-Add in tomato sauce and marinade and cook for a couple of minutes.
-Stir in oyster sauce.
+In the same pan, I sauté the onion and garlic until the onion becomes soft and gets a light brown color.
+Then, I add in the tomato sauce and the marinade that I reserved earlier, and cook it all together for a couple of minutes.
+After that, I stir in the oyster sauce.

-Time for the chicken pieces to go back in the pot.
-Cover and cook for five minutes.
-Add in one to one and half cups of water, depending how saucy you want your stew (asado in general is a thick stew) along with sugar to cut down the tang from tomatoes and lemon.
-Cover and cook for 10 minutes.
+Now it’s time for the chicken pieces to go back into the pot.
+I cover it and let it cook for about five minutes.
+Then, I add in one to one and a half cups of water, depending on how saucy I want my stew to be (asado in general is a thick stew).
+I also add in some sugar to balance out the tanginess from the tomatoes and lemon.
+I cover it again and let it cook for another 10 minutes.

 While it’s simmering, check out my collections of the best Asian Recipes and Curry Recipes.